Theodore Weld Burdick

-Theodore Weld Burdick (October 7, 1836 – July 16, 1898) was a one-term Republican U.S. Representative from Iowa's 3rd congressional district.
+Theodore Weld Burdick (October 7, 1836 – July 16, 1898) was an American banker, Civil War veteran and politician who one term served as a Republican U.S. Representative from Iowa's 3rd congressional district, serving from 1877 to 1879.

+Biography

 Born in Evansburg, Pennsylvania, Burdick attended the common schools.

 He moved with his parents to Decorah, Iowa, in 1853 and at age seventeen became the community's first schoolteacher.